devopsacademyau/academy/classes/02class/exercises/c02-network06/README.md

 # AWS VPC + subnets

-Commit all your answers to a text file `c02-network06.txt` under your folder name.

 Everything is to be done preferable on Sydney region `ap-southeast-2`

 ## NAT Gateway (NGW) (optional)